kalamuna/kala_migrate/README.md

 # Kala Migrate

-Help with reporting of items that need to be migrated in a Drupal upgrade.
+Help with reporting of items that need to be migrated in a Drupal 7 to Drupal 8 upgrade.

-Outputs a ZIP file that contains CSV's in utf-8 chatcter set.
+The CSV Exports Outputs a ZIP file that contains CSV's in utf-8 chatcter set.
 Make sure you change your character set encoding to match if using LibreCalc.

+The Module Page uses cURL when you press the fancy button.
+It shoots out numerous cURL requests, so make sure your host or local can handle these things.

+Configuration page can be found at: admin/config/development/kala_migrate

 ## Create your own (aka Plugins)